damarquezg/ROS-challenges-solutions/puppet_master_challenge_solution/README.md

 ## Launch files
 The `puppet_master_challenge_solution` package have 2 launch files:
-1. run_solution.launch: runs the complete solution  challenge (Puppet Master, Turtlesim and puppet-master-controller)
+1. `run_solution.launch`: runs the complete solution  challenge (Puppet Master, Turtlesim and puppet-master-controller)

-2. run_server.launch: runs the puppet-master-controller action server
+2. `run_server.launch`: runs the puppet-master-controller action server

 ## Running the package
 To launch the Puppet Master node, the TurtleSim simulation node, and the puppet-master-controller node,